aychen5/youtube-extremism-replication/main-text-figures.md

     ## [1] 17

-Number of extremist superconsumers is 9.
+Number of extremist superconsumers is 9 (weighted 7.65).

 ``` r
 activity_data_supers %>%